On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Introduction

-\paragraph{Related Works} Convergence theory in deep learning includes width-wise limits, where infinitely wide networks converge to kernel models via the Neural Tangent Kernel (NTK) \citep{jacot2018neural}, and depth-wise limits, where deep residual networks converge to Neural ODEs \citep{weinan2017proposal,chen2018neural,avelin2021neural,sander2022residual,thorpe2023deep}.
-In contrast, our focus is on input-wise convergence: we analyze whether GNDEs produce stable outputs as the size of the input graph increases and converges to a limiting object.
+Convergence theory in deep learning includes width-wise limits, where infinitely wide networks converge to kernel models via the Neural Tangent Kernel (NTK) \citep{jacot2018neural}, and depth-wise limits, where deep residual networks converge to Neural ODEs \citep{weinan2017proposal,chen2018neural,avelin2021neural,sander2022residual,thorpe2023deep}.
+In contrast, our focus is on input-wise convergence: we analyze whether GNDEs produce stable outputs as the input graphs grow in size and converge to a limiting graphon.
 Closely related works apply graphon theory and analyze infinite-node limits for GNNs and message-passing networks \citep{ruiz2020graphon,gama2020stability,keriven2020convergence,ruiz2021graphon,morency2021graphon,kenlay2021stability,kenlay2021interpretable,levie2021transferability,maskey2023transferability,cordonnier2023convergence,le2024limits}.
 We extend prior graphon-based convergence results for GNNs to continuous-depth models with time-varying parameters, establishing a stronger trajectory-wise convergence.
 A summary comparison is provided in Table~\ref{tab:comparison}.